Spatial Balancing: Designing an LLM-Powered Spatial Externalization Interface for Iterative Science Communication Writing: Appendix

 In the Information Age, online science communication has become increasingly dominant, especially in the popular science field~\cite{caferra2025media, metag2023science}.
 Science communication refers to the strategic use of various forms of communication, such as media, events, and interactions, to convey scientific information to diverse audiences in a way that aims to increase awareness, enjoyment, interest, opinion-forming, and understanding~\cite{burns2003science, national2017communicating, kappel2019science}.
 The popular science movement (also known as pop science or popsci) aims to interpret and present scientific concepts in an accessible way for a general audience, placing greater emphasis on entertainment and broadening its scope compared to traditional science journalism~\cite{broks2006understanding, daum2009varieties, wikipediaPopularScience}.
 As online communication technologies have become more accessible, various formats have emerged to deliver popular science content, including books, documentaries, web articles, and online videos~\cite{zhang2023understanding, wikipediaPopularScience, finkler2019power}.

-A fundamental challenge in science communication writing lies in balancing two often competing dimensions: scientific exposition and narrative engagement~\cite{mcdonald2014narrative,downsPrescriptiveScientificNarratives2014, NarrativebasedLearningPossible}.
-Burns et al.~\cite{burns2003science} made a vivid analogy, describing science communication writing as a form of "mountain climbing," balancing between scientific literacy and science culture.
+A fundamental challenge in science communication writing lies in balancing two often competing dimensions: scientific exposition and narrative engagement~\cite{mcdonald2014narrative,Downs2014PrescriptiveNarratives, NarrativebasedLearningPossible}.
+Expository writing is primarily concerned with conveying relevant facts and knowledge, whereas narrative writing aims to communicate real events or experiences through storytelling~\cite{leeDesignSpaceIntelligent2024}.
+Burns et al.~\cite{burns2003science} made a vivid analogy, describing science communication writing as a form of “mountain climbing,” balancing between scientific literacy and science culture.
 Similarly, Dahlstrom~\cite{dahlstrom2014using} emphasized that science communication writing inherently involves both narrative and expository elements.
-In this study, we use the terms "scientific exposition" and "narrative engagement" to describe this tradeoff~\cite{dipardo1990narrative}, because these terms more directly capture the practical tension between maintaining rigorous, detailed scientific presentation and creating compelling, accessible content for diverse audiences~\cite{dipardo1990narrative, mcdonald2014narrative}.
-The tension between these dimensions stems from their fundamentally different linguistic requirements.
-Engaging content relies on narrative techniques—storytelling, analogy, and suspense—to capture attention~\cite{NarrativebasedLearningPossible, finkler2019power, dahlstrom2014using}, while scientifically accurate content demands rigorous expository writing that prioritizes scientific detail and credibility~\cite{konig2024communicate, Kerwer2021}.
+In this study, we use the terms “scientific exposition” and “narrative engagement” to describe this trade-off~\cite{dipardo1990narrative}, because these terms more directly capture the practical tension between maintaining rigorous, detailed scientific facts presentation and creating compelling, accessible content for diverse audiences~\cite{dipardo1990narrative, mcdonald2014narrative}.

-To address this inherent tension, writers typically navigate between these two dimensions using iterative linguistic strategies~\cite{garland2010upward,pielke2007honest,finkler2019power, munozmorcilloTypologiesPopularScience2016}, transforming revision into a non-linear, multi-pass process.
-Existing scholarship has developed strategies that focus on either narrative engagement or scientific precision~\cite{Kueffer2014, august2020writing}.
-For enhancing narrative engagement, research has identified three primary approaches.
-First, writers create memorable points by distilling complex ideas into condensed, succinct expressions~\cite{finkler2019power, munozmorcilloTypologiesPopularScience2016}.
-Second, they evoke emotions by strategically incorporating elements of hope, fear, or sadness~\cite{garland2010upward, weinreich2010hands, huangGoodStoryWell2020, fredrickson2004broaden}.
-Third, they spark curiosity through thought-provoking questions that encourage reader reflection~\cite{SaundersUsingPsychology2006, zhang2023understanding}.
-In contrast, strategies for maintaining scientific precision emphasize rigorous expository writing that prioritizes comprehensive detail and establishes credibility~\cite{konig2024communicate, Kerwer2021, pielke2007honest}.
-Through iteratively revising and evaluating drafts, writers achieve overall balance by strategically emphasizing engagement in some sections while prioritizing scientific exposition in others to ensure clear explanation throughout the piece~\cite{august2020writing,huang2020good}.